 You can also enter relative values.
 Cinema 4D has a parser which enables you to include mathematical operators.
 For example, you can append +100 to an existing position value.
 The active element will then move 100 units relative to its initial position.
 Cinema 4D supports many other functions — see the Appendices for a complete list of valid operators, functions and constants.

 Some values must be entered as relative, such as for the rotation of points.
 This is because points do not have their own independent coordinate system, so Cinema 4D cannot keep track of previous rotations.

 Note that you may be changing the axes of child objects unintentionally when you change the axes of the parent.
 Try to avoid using world coordinates for animated rotation.
 Cinema 4D converts all world coordinates into local coordinates, which can lead to unexpected behavior if you do not use local coordinates in the first place.

-With the introduction of Cinema 4D R19, selected UV points’ and polygons’ position, scale and rotation can be modified numerically.
+Selected UV points’ and polygons’ position, scale and rotation can be modified numerically.
 The position is always relative to the center (i.e., the center of gravity) of the selected elements in UV space.
 Values less than 0 and greater than 1 can also be used, whereby the (tiled) outer work space will then be used.
 Scaling and rotation (whose values will be set to 100% / 0° after the transformation) will also take place around the center of gravity.